claresudbery/clare-wiki-ably/pages/think/teach/samman-technical-coaching.md

 	- Mocks, sounds and fakes (never finished)
 - Acknowledgements
 	- Llewellyn falco cos based on his ideas
-	- Presumably she means approval testing?
-	- Ah, she started out by pair-coaching with him.
+	- Emily started out by pair-coaching with him.
-	- Turns out he's Maaret Pyhajarvi's ex and they had a messy dispute around copyright on a lean pub book about mobbing.

 ## The purpose of Samman